Encoding classes for sequence labeling:

 - Change it into vectors.

-- Predict the class by calling predict function.
+- Predict the class by calling the predict function.

 Sequence Models for named entity recognition: